BuildingSync/schema/proposals/2019/Rename Subsection to Section.md

 * Whole Building:  the section describes the whole building
 * Space Function: the section describes a space function (see ASHRAE standard 211)
 * Component: the section describes a subspace of a primary premises.
 Examples of components are: HVAC zones, retail shops in a mall, floors in a multi-story building, etc. (BEDES)
+* Tenant: the section is defined as a section for a tenant.
 * Virtual: the section is loosely defined and may overlap with others
 * Other: the section is not well-described by any of the other types